promptfoo/promptfoo/site/docs/guides/evaluate-llm-temperature.md

 ## Evaluating randomness

-LLMs are inherently nondeterminstic, which means their outputs will vary with each call at nonzero temperatures (and sometimes even at zero temperature).
+LLMs are inherently nondeterministic, which means their outputs will vary with each call at nonzero temperatures (and sometimes even at zero temperature).
 OpenAI introduced the `seed` variable to improve reproducibility of outputs, and other providers will probably follow suit.

 Set a constant seed in the provider config: